Back to: Trading with Smart Money

 Overall trend or context

-Identifying the current trend and its strength is the first step for traders to take in order to determine if a move is a pullback or a reversal.
+Identifying the current trend and its strength is the first step for traders to take to determine if a move is a pullback or a reversal.
 This can be accomplished using price action and technical analysis techniques, such as trendlines, chart patterns, and the strength of an impulse move.

 Key Level of Support and Resistance